All Episodes

 Their enthusiasm just isn't quite there.

-We do have polling data and some analysis of polling data, and I got what people think the polling data, get a story here, eight reasons why the pro-Obama polls are wrong, and you've probably heard all those reasons.
+And I got what people think the polling data get a story here, eight reasons why the pro-Obama polls are wrong.

-Then on the other side of this, ladies and gentlemen, is this continuing enraging story about Benghazi.
+Then on the other side of this, ladies and gentlemen, is this continuing, enraging story about Benghazi.

 That alone is reason enough to fire Barack Obama.

-Those of you in this country who are military families, you have served, you have worn the uniform, you have family members that have worn the uniform.
+Those of you in this country who are military families, you have served, you have worn the uniform, you have family members have worn the uniform.

 If I were you, I would be outraged.